rkillick/changepoint.online/README.txt

  As for as the other errors we discussed (the big number and zeros have been dealt with so when it does run it runs correctly)

 As a side note, I assume for the update one we now want to call PELT.c instead and so needs to be in the same format as initialise is above?

+The below error kept popping up also: PELT.c:140:19: warning: incompatible integer to pointer conversion assigning to 'int *' from 'int' [-Wint-conversion]

+Other warnings on check are to do with missing .rd files for specific functions or rd files for functions that don't exist